← Total Productive Maintenance

 Why OEE Matters

 OEE gives you a single number that captures three critical dimensions of equipment performance.
-OEE is not just a maintenance metric — it connects equipment performance to output, delivery, cost, and customer satisfaction.
+It is not just a maintenance metric.
+It connects equipment performance to output, delivery, cost, and customer satisfaction.

 Availability